sal-estrada/pokedex/README.md

 # Pokédex

-Web application project to search and view the first 151 Pokémon (Generation 1).
+Web application project with a retro aesthetic to search and view the first 151 Pokémon (Generation 1).

 ## Description